Hạ Long Bay: Timeline of geologic evolution

 Some of the most remarkable geological events in Hạ Long Bay's history have occurred in the last 1,000 years, include the advance of the sea, the raising of the bay area, strong erosion that has formed coral, and, pure blue and heavily salted water.
-This process of erosion by seawater has deeply engraved the stone, contributing to its fantastic beauty.
+This process of erosion by seawater has deeply engraved the stone, contributing to its natural beauty.
 Present-day Hạ Long Bay is the result of this long process of geological evolution that has been influenced by so many factors.

-Due to all these factors, tourists visiting Hạ Long Bay are not only treated to one of the natural wonders of the world, but also to a precious geological museum that has been naturally preserved in the open air for the last 300 million years.
+Due to all these factors, tourists visiting Hạ Long Bay are not only treated to one of the natural wonders of the world, but also to a geological museum that has been naturally preserved in the open air for the last 300 million years.